Hacker News Reader: Top @ 2026-01-30 11:34:01 (UTC)

 Top Critiques & Pushback:

-• Offline reliability: Some note the app still requires an initial download and depends on the browser cache, which may be cleared or limited (c46821052, c46824204).
+• Offline Guarantee Ambiguity: Users note that offline operation still requires an initial download and reliance on browser cache, which can be opaque and vulnerable to data loss (c46821052, c46822036).

 Better Alternatives / Prior Art: